aws-samples/aws-aarogya-setu-openapi-integration/README.md

 7. Deploy the fronted using `cdk deploy asetuapifrontend`.
 It will package the frontend application for export and deploy the infrastructure.
 Open `asetuapifrontend.appurl` to access the web page.
 8. Sign up as a new user and then log in.
 VOILA!
 You can now check COVID risk status and make your office safe for everyone.

+### Cleaning up

+You can remove both stacks using `cdk destroy asetuapi asetuapifrontend`.
+The S3 bucket can be deleted after you remove the static files stored in it, or you can use the following command, `aws s3 rb --force s3://<bucket-name>`.
+Finally you can delete the `CDKToolkit` stack or leave it as it is.